mikera/core.matrix/README.md

 However the API is still *subject to some changes* at present (at least up until release 1.0.0), so users should be prepared to deal with potential breaking changes in future releases.

+The plan is to become an official Clojure Contrib language extension once the API has been well tested.

 [![Build Status](https://travis-ci.org/mikera/matrix-api.png?branch=master)](https://travis-ci.org/mikera/matrix-api)